These policies govern the host-side behavior of the adapter, including how the adapter handles traffic. For example, you

 Interrupt Count in Windows Adapter Policies

-the required number of Interrupts.
+care of allocating the required number of Interrupts.

 For VIC 1300 and VIC 1200 series adapters, the recommended UCS Manager adapter policy is Windows and the Interrupt would be TX + RX + 2, rounded to closest power of 2.
 The maximum supported Windows queues is 8 for Rx Queues